 As there is no on-site parking available, guests are asked to park at the meters located around the building or in the surrounding parking ramps.

-The Hall of Laureates building is fully handicap accessible.
-The handicap entrance is on the east/river side of the building, at the ground level.
+The Hall of Laureates building is fully accessible.
+The accessible entrance is on the east/river side of the building, at the ground level.
 Every floor of the building is accessible by elevator, and there are not currently wheelchairs available to borrow.

 The Hall of Laureates is closed during all federal holiday weekends, including New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving week and Christmas.
 The Hall of Laureates is also closed during World Food Prize Week.